pashminacameron/py-repo-root/README.md

  (or commonly used) project root indicator files such as `requirements.txt`.

 This package was heavily inspired by [pyprojroot](https://github.com/chendaniely/pyprojroot).
-Our version fixes some of the issues in the original.
+Our version allows custom root file indicators, avoids recursive "/" is parent of "/" issue and can use the current file location to start walking the directory tree.

 ## Usage